hooheohee/My-Django-Blog/README.md

 Dev DB - SQLite
 Prod DB - PostgreSQL
 Deployment - Heroku
 File Sys - AWS S3

+The website is part of my practice in learning Python and Django.
+By no means is it in commercial use.

 ## Link